 Food & Drinks – Food concessions throughout the airport operate on varying schedules, with at least one open at 6:00AM.
 At the time of this update, there are no 24-hour dining options.
 Vending machines are also available in the airport.

 Pro-Tip: A reader tells us: “The shops in the airport close at 8pm.
 The departures level reopens around 5am and the café there opens around 6am.
 About a 5€ cab ride away is an indoor shopping mall with a huge grocery store, clothing stores and several fast food “restaurants”.”

 Games – There are video games and simulators are arranged in the departure lounge and on Level 1.

 Information Desk – Need help finding your way?
-Stop by the Information Services Desk available on Level 0, Terminal 1. .
+Stop by the Information Services Desk for help.
+Location: Level 0, Terminal 1.